 If so, this side gig might be right up your alley.
-As a introverted creative myself, I discovered that I love designing graphics.
-So naturally as the side hustler I am, I set up my own POD shop to sell my designs.
+As an introverted creative myself, I discovered that I love designing graphics.
+So naturally, as the side hustler I am, I set up my own POD shop to sell my designs.
 Now you might be asking “Amanda, what the heck is a POD shop?”

 Do not fret.
 POD stands for Print on Demand.
 Print-on-demand is a type of service when you can upload designs to a website and then they are virtually placed on a wide range of different products that users and can browse through and purchase.
 When someone browsing on the POD shop picks your design and purchases it, it automatically gets printed out on the product and you make a sweet little commission or royalty off the sale of your artwork.

 So if you’re a photographer, you can upload your photos on canvas, mugs, plates, keychains, phone cases — you name it.
 If you’re a graphic designer, you can upload funny t-shirt designs or invitations.
 The options are endless.